diagrams/diagrams-doc/doc/manual.rst

   defined as the length of the head or tail plus the joint connecting it to the shaft.
 Their value is of type `Measure V2 Double` (see  `Measurement units`_).
-The default value is `normal` which is a synonym for `Normalized 0.035`.
+The default value is `normal` which is a synonym for `normalized 0.035`.
   A traversal called `lengths` sets both the `headLength` and `tailLength` at the same time.